anotherline/anotherline-schema/README.md

-# JSON CVLine Schema
+# JSON AnotherLine Schema

 ## Standard, Specification, Schema

 This JSON schema is for the [MEAN (MongoDB, Express, Angular, and Node) stack application](http://mean.io) that is currently being developed as a resource for scholars to create their own, open and online portfolio &ndash one line at a time.
-The application, CVLine, will offer scholars a way to easily add and update their CV/portfolio information, which will then be served as API endpoints for scholars to use in conjunction with HTML/CSS/JS templates.
+The application, AnotherLine, will offer scholars a way to easily add and update their CV/portfolio information, which will then be served as API endpoints for scholars to use in conjunction with HTML/CSS/JS templates.

 This repo serves as a means to obtain feedback on the structure of the JSON.
 Here are some possible areas to comment on/review: